tyage/blog.tyage.net/content/post/2020-05-09-matrix-parameter-base-bypass.md

 ## CVE-2020-1957

-CVE-2020-1957 is the bug found in Apache Shiro.
+CVE-2020-1957 is the bug found in Apache Shiro when used with the Spring Framework.
-Apache Shiro is a security framework provides authentications, authorization and so on.
+Apache Shiro is a security framework that provides authentications, authorization, and so on.
 With Shiro, we can easily implement the authentication filter so that we can restrict the access to some endpoints from normal users.

 Here is the sample application: <https://github.com/apache/shiro/tree/master/samples/spring-hibernate> .